- 1 SIX TIPS FOR BUYING YOUR FIRST MOUNTAIN BIKE

 Bicycle theft is on the increase, and the world of mountain biking has also immersed in this problem.
 Many stolen mountain bikes sold on sales websites, markets.
 We hope you do not support the trade of stolen bicycles.

-If you buy a second-hand bicycle, you must ask or know where the bike comes.
+If you buy a second-hand bicycle, you must ask or know where the bike comes from.
 Ask the seller for the sales note or an invoice where its specifications go, ask him why he sells it.
 Verify that the serial number (usually in the frame, in the center axle box) is not erased or carved.
 If the price is too low, ask all these questions related to it.
 If you don’t know how to investigate the bike’s membership with a note, ask him to show you pictures of the bike (of course, we all have pictures of our bike).
 Last but not least, it will depend on your criteria.

 Click on the Amazon Best Sellers in Best Mountain Bikes